What’s Expected Customer Lifetime Value?

 Expected Customer lifetime value (eCLV) is a term which describes the net profit resulting from the future relationship with a customer. eCLV is an interesting concept as it will show you how much you can spend on acquiring a new customer.

 A calculation of eCLV generally sums the expected profits in future time periods and estimated retention rate.
-Most models will also discount the cashflow.
+Most models will also discount

 To make it a bit more concrete, you can find a simplified calculation of the eCLV below.
 In this example we expect $100 of net profit each year and a retention rate that drops 25 percentage points each year.
 We end up with an expected CLV of $250.